nicksimpkins/visionkernel_cli/README.md

 ### Exporting data

-Exporting data is made easy with our two export options. `nitroexport` allows for the immediate upload of data.
-If you have reviewed your data, or otherwise want to send it straight to the cloud, you are able to run our nitroexport command to export it immediately.
-If you are dealing with data that hasn't been reviewed you can run our `smartexport` command which will run a quick scan of the data to look for things such as "N/A" values, blank values and wrong character type values.
-Smartexport will also look for values that seem to be out of place, and flag them for review.
+To export data, simply connect to the database and select which Excel files you want to upload.
+If files are in CSV format, use our conversion tool to convert to Excel before upload.
+Our program also allows for the creation of tables in your cloud database from the command line.

 ### Converting data -- DONE

 Converting data is simple with our `convert` option.
 Easily convert a file such as .txt, .xml, .json, .csv or .xls into a different supported file type.
 The convert feature allows for the quick conversion of data into a more readable or preferred type.
 Synatax is `python main.py convert example.csv name_of_new_file.xlxs`.

-### Connecting Cloud Database -- DONE
+### Connecting Cloud Database -- DONE (AWS Support)

 To connect to your cloud database you will need certain information that is unique for every database and every cloud provider.
+We currently offer AWS support; to connect to a cloud database run `python main.py aws` and follow the prompts.
-AWS RDS: Instance Identifier, Database Name, Username Azure SQL: Server Name, Database Name, Username
+AWS RDS: Instance Identifier, Database Name, Username, Password, Port
-Google Cloud SQL: Instance Connection Name, Database Name, Username Google Cloud Storage: Bucket Name

 ### API implementation